 Connect to the VPN

-Download the Pulse Secure Client which will connect to the Virtual Private Network (VPN).
+Download and test the Pulse Secure Client which will connect to the Virtual Private Network (VPN).
 This will allow secure access to WPI systems, versus using insecure network connections such as unencrypted public WiFi.VPN

 Connect to eduroam

 Use your WPI credentials to install the certificates for the eduroam network and ensure that you are able to connect to the network.
 This will allow you to connect to eduroam on any participating university's campus.eduroam InformationWPI Wireless

 Since wireless connectivity may be limited when abroad, ITS recommends downloading software needed prior to traveling.Software Library